bonells96/speech_emotion_classification/README.md

 # Speech Emotion Recognition

 Use case of an end-to-end solution for Speech Emotion Recognition (SER) in the German language.
 The goal is to accurately classify the emotional states conveyed in spoken German utterances.
-The project utilizes data from the [emo-db](http://emodb.bilderbar.info/start.html) database.
+The project utilizes data from the [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/start.html) database.

 The best model trained has an accuracy of 64.49% on the test set.
 The results per category are: